Mjmalin/WordleSolver/README.md

 ![image](./Wordlepic3.png)

 After you finish entering the yellow letters, then the grey letters, the program will give you a few pieces of information.
-It will give you the "Remaining possible solutions," and most importantly, "Recommended next best guess(es)."
+It will display the "Remaining possible solutions," and most importantly, "Recommended next best guess(es)."

 ![image](./Wordlepic4.png)